Takashiidobe/notes/src/books/game-programming-patterns/component.md

 ### No Bjorn at all?

 Actually, Bjorn is just a component bag.
-Let\'s go further with the physics and graphics and make them interfaces too.
+Let's go further with the physics and graphics and make them interfaces too.

 ```cpp